-Roofing including Roof Space

-Repair Category 2

-Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Roofing including Roof Space Repair Category 2 Notes There is evidence of wood boring insect infestation.
+Please see comments under Dampness, Rot & Infestation.
+Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-The roof of the rear porch is of flat design and clad with a material which is known to have a limited lifespan.
+The roof of utility is of flat design and clad with a material which is known to have a limited lifespan.
 Careful maintenance will be required as this type of roof covering can fail without warning.
 Periodic renewal of the roofing material is likely to be necessary.
 A roofing contractor can advise further.
-There is cracking to verge pointing.
-A building contractor can advise on necessary repairs.
-There are areas of staining to sarking.
+There are areas of loose and missing ridge pointing and a slipped tile.
+A roofing contractor will be able to advise on necessary repairs.
+Staining has been noted to sarking within the roof space.